PJnes/cmcucp/Readme.md

 - Just run `python cmcucp.py PLEX_USER PLEX_PASS PLEX_SERVER`.
 - Wait.
 - It will create a new playlist in your Plex library and report any items it couldn't find.

-## Issues?
-- Runaways season 3 is missing from my source, so isn't included at the moment.